LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates

-Our key contributions are summarized as follows: \begin{itemize} \item We address the problem of updating an initial 3DGS reconstruction in a highly efficient manner by using a set of spatio-temporally sparse images capturing long-term changes. \item We present LTGS, an integrated strategy to track, associate, and relocalize the objects, and reconstruct the evolving scenes. \item We propose a new real-world dataset, casually capturing environments with dynamic object-level changes across multiple timesteps to evaluate our framework. \end{itemize}
+\begin{itemize} \item We address the problem of updating an initial 3DGS reconstruction in a highly efficient manner by using a set of spatio-temporally sparse images capturing long-term changes. \item We present LTGS, an integrated strategy to track, associate, and relocalize the objects, and reconstruct the evolving scenes. \item We propose a new real-world dataset, casually capturing environments with dynamic object-level changes across multiple timesteps to evaluate our framework. \end{itemize}